Self-test: Is the "Electrical Project Manager Planning with Federal Diploma of Higher Education" course the right one for you?

 Question 3:

-Learning material and contents of the continuing education, further training Electrical Project Manager Planning:
+Subject matter and content of the continuing education, further training Electrical Project Manager Planning:

 Module 1: Technical basics

-• Learning field basics, electrical engineering and mathematics: Mathematics, Electrical engineering basics, Direct current theory, Electric field, Magnetism, Single-phase alternating current
+• Fundamentals, electrical engineering and mathematics: mathematics, electrical engineering basics, direct current theory, electric field, magnetism, single-phase alternating current

-• Electrical systems engineering (materials science):Structure of the network, passive and active installation material
+• Electrical systems engineering (materials science):Construction of the network, passive and active installation material

-• Learning field Rules and technology:Legal pyramid, low-voltage installation standard (NIN), dangers of electricity
+• Rules and technology:Legal pyramid, low-voltage installation standard (NIN), dangers of electricity

-• Technical documentation learning field (schematics and planning)Electrical engineering symbols, types of diagrams, conventional lighting technology controls, installation planning
+• Technical documentation (schematics and plans)Electrical engineering symbols, types of diagrams, conventional lighting technology controls, installation planning

 Module 2: Project management I

-• Calculation learning field:including project goals with customers and personnel, price calculations, purchasing of materials and components, preparation of quotations, price checks, preparation and control of dimensions, assessment and monitoring of excess or shortfall in services, presentation of quotations
+• Calculation:including project goals with customers and personnel, price calculations, purchasing of materials and components, preparation of quotations, price checks, preparation and control of dimensions, assessment and monitoring of excess or shortfall in services, presentation of quotations

-• Controlling learning field:Checking project and revision plans, monitoring quality standards, acceptance and inspection of electrical systems and installations, interpreting work contracts, etc.
+• Controlling:Checking of project and revision plans, control of quality standards, acceptance and inspection of electrical systems and installations, interpretation of work contracts, etc.

-• Learning field construction site management:including provision of materials, scheduling and personnel resource planning, ensuring and optimizing processes and workflows, customer communication
+• Construction site management:including provision of materials, scheduling and personnel resource planning, ensuring and optimizing processes and workflows, customer communication

 Module 3: Planning and technical processing I

-• Learning field Regulations and standards:e.g. Electricity Act (EIeG), Ordinance on Low-Voltage Electrical Products (NEV), Heavy Current Ordinance (Stv), Low-Voltage Installation Ordinance (NIV), occupational safety, lightning protection systems
+• Regulations and standards:e.g. Electricity Act (EIeG), Ordinance on Low-Voltage Electrical Products (NEV), Heavy Current Ordinance (Stv), Low-Voltage Installation Ordinance (NIV), occupational safety, lightning protection systems

-• Learning field Technological basicsElectrical engineering, lighting technology, emergency and safety lighting, building automation, photovoltaic systems, etc.
+• Technological basicsElectrical engineering, lighting technology, emergency and safety lighting, building automation, photovoltaic systems, etc.

-• Project planning learning field:Including protection and safety concept, construction and expansion descriptions, contact with authorities, measurement concept, functional descriptions, requirements analysis, operating and maintenance concept, planning interfaces, installation technologies and handling of hazardous substances
+• Project planning:Including protection and safety concept, construction and expansion descriptions, contact with authorities, measurement concept, functional descriptions, requirements analysis, operating and maintenance concept, planning interfaces, installation technologies and handling of hazardous substances

-• Cost management learning field:including quotations, cost review with bill of quantities, cost control and forecasting as well as operating costs
+• Cost management:including quotations, cost review with bill of quantities, cost control and forecasting as well as operating costs

-• Learning field specialist construction management:Among other things, support of executing company, technical execution work supervision as well as organization of commissioning and acceptance as electrical project manager planning / electrical project manager planning
+• Specialist construction management:Among other things, support of the executing company, technical execution work supervision as well as organization, commissioning and acceptance as electrical project manager planning / electrical project manager planning

 Module 5: Leadership, communication and personnel management

-• Learning field leadership, communication, personnel management:This learning field corresponds to Module 2 "SME Management Specialist (FUF)" of the Swiss Association for Education in Business Management (BFG Schweiz).Hereyou will find all information on Module 2.
+• Leadership, communication, personnel management:This learning field corresponds to Module 2 "SME Management Specialist (FUF)" of the Swiss Association for Education in Business Management (BFG Schweiz).Hereyou will find all the information you need.

 Question 4:

-Are you interested in the contents of continuing education, further training and would you like to acquire knowledge in this subject area?
+Are you interested in the contents of continuing education, further training and would you like to acquire knowledge in these subject areas?

 • Course fees/course costs:between CHF 15,600 and CHF 19,960.
 Thanks to the federal government's subject financing, you will receive around 50% back from the federal government upon application after the examination (regardless of the result).* In addition, suissetec members benefit from a reduction of CHF 900.
 This amount is automatically reimbursed by suisstec to those entitled.